SnappierSoap318/ModPackDownloader/README.md

 This is a small python script to download you favourite minecraft modpacks, and play it without any troubles of other downloader.

-*NOTE: This tutorial is assuming that you already have installed python and forge version of the modpack you want*
+*NOTE: This tutorial is assuming that you already have installed python and forge version of the modpack you want* *NOTE 2 : This program only works in Windows*

 Instructions: